-‘Predisent Trump:’ All the Times Spell Check Failed the White House
+Trump Says Campaign Funds Played No 'Roll' in Porn Star Payout: See His Administration's Worst Typos

 In a now-deleted tweet, Trump wrote: “Karen Handle’s opponent in #GA06 can’t even vote in the district he wants to represent….”

-In a tweet published on Aug.
-19, Trump said that the country needed to “heel” its division.
+In a tweet published last August, Trump said that the country needed to “heel” its division.
 The erroneous spelling occurred twice in the tweet.

 He deleted the original tweet and reposted within a few minutes.